Standards for grading and promotion of MD students – Clerkship (Years 3 and 4)

 2. Remediation: A program of formal remediation will normally be recommended to the Board of Examiners if a student:

-1. has not achieved at least 60% on each written mastery exam and oral exam required for the course, OR
+1. has not achieved at least 60% on each written mastery exercise and oral exam required for the course, OR

 2. has not achieved an overall assessment of “meets expectations” or above on each final clinical evaluation required for the course, OR